Nuria's site: Bio - Research - Teaching - Admin

 - ECEP: Eighteenth-Century English Phonology database.
-Project leader Prof. Joan Beal (University of Sheffield), in collaboration with Ranjan Sen (Sheffield).
-Funded by the British Academy Small Research Grant Scheme (2014-2016).
-With IT support from the Humanities Research Institute at the Univ. of Sheffield (HRI Digital).
+Project leader Prof. Joan Beal (University of Sheffield), in collaboration with Ranjan Sen and Christine Wallis (Sheffield).
+Funded by the British Academy Small Research Grant Scheme (2014-2016), with IT support from the Humanities Research Institute at the University of Sheffield (now The Digital Humanities Institute).

 - Paratext in 18th-century grammars of English: language and society.
-Project lead by Dr. Alicia Rodríguez-Álvarez (University of Las Palmas de Gran Canaria).
+Project leader Dr. Alicia Rodríguez-Álvarez (University of Las Palmas de Gran Canaria).
 2012-2015.

 - I supervised students who contributed to the In the bigynnyng project on Middle English manuscripts at The John Rylands Library, Deansgate, Manchester.

 Study visits at the universities of Leuven, Helsinki, Liverpool, Philadelphia, Sheffield, Uppsala, Zurich, amongst others.
-In 2009 I also spent two months on 'fieldwork' during which I consulted eighteenth-century grammar books in some fifteen libraries around England and Wales.
+In 2009 I spent two months on 'fieldwork' during which I consulted eighteenth-century grammar books in libraries around England and Wales.

-Talks at research seminars at Helsinki, Liverpool, Madrid, Manchester, Las Palmas de Gran Canaria, Sheffield, Vigo, Zürich.
+Talks at research seminars in Helsinki, Liverpool, Madrid, Manchester, Oslo, Las Palmas de Gran Canaria, Sheffield, Vigo, Zürich.
+Keynote speaker in Salamanca.

 Organisation of events: ICAME45 (Vigo, 2024), 6th Prescriptivism Conference (Vigo, 2021), BICLCE 7, Biennial International Conference on the Linguistics of Contemporary English (Vigo, 2017); SELIM 28, annual conference of the Spanish Society for Medieval English Language and Literature (Vigo, 2016); Englishes today: Theoretical and methodological issues (Vigo, 2013); ARCHER Symposium (Manchester, 2012); Syntax Past and Present (Manchester, 2010); 11th Triangle Colloquium (Manchester, 2010); 9th Triangle Colloquium (Manchester, 2008); Directions in English Language Studies (DELS, Manchester, 2006); Workshop on Diachronic and Synchronic Corpus Linguistics (2005).
 I ran the Langwidge Sandwidge research seminar on English Language and Linguistics at Manchester from 2006 to 2011.

-I have experience in supervising MA dissertations and I have also supervised around thirty final-year undergraduate dissertations, mostly in the fields of (historical) sociolinguistics, attitudes to language and Middle English manuscripts.
+I have experience in supervising MA dissertations and undergraduate dissertations, mostly in the field of historical sociolinguistics, attitudes to language and Middle English manuscripts.

 I have taught a variety of modules including History of the English Language, Middle English Language, Attitudes to Language, World Englishes, Fundamental Issues in the Study of Language and Study Skills, in addition to courses on English as 'lengua instrumental'.
 I have also convened the final-year dissertation module.
 In June 2010 I received the distinguished award The University of Manchester Teacher of the Year (Faculty of Humanities).

 I have been invited to teach at undergraduate and/or postgraduate level at the universities of Lancaster, Liverpool (UK); Leuven (Belgium); Padeborn, Trier (Germany); Uppsala (Sweden), Turku (Finland), Zurich (Switzerland); Cantabria, Madrid, Las Palmas de Gran Canaria, Santiago de Compostela, Seville (Spain).

-Once a Erasmus student myself (at Queen Mary and Westfield College, London), I enthusiastically take part in Erasmus exchange programmes with the universities of Manchester and Kent in the UK, and Vrije Brussels University in Belg.
+Once an Erasmus student myself (at Queen Mary and Westfield College, London), I enthusiastically take part in Erasmus exchange programmes with the universities of Manchester and Kent in the UK, and Vrije Brussels University in Belg.

-Talks related to teaching: Workshop on Teaching the History of the English Language: Methods & Materials, organised by the English Subject Centre (Newcastle, 2009), Discover English Day (Manchester, 2010).
+Talks related to teaching: Workshop on Teaching the History of the English Language: Methods & Materials, organised by the English Subject Centre (Newcastle), Discover English Day (Manchester).

 Publications related to teaching: Handbook of Study Skills (Manchester, 2009 - and later editions; 180pp).

-At the University of Manchester, I served as Exams Officer, Library coordinator, Erasmus coordinator, Dissertation convenor, Member of Appointment Committees, Member of Curriculum Reform Working Parties.
+- At the University of Manchester (2007-2012) I served as Exams Officer, Library coordinator, Erasmus coordinator, Dissertation convenor, Member of Appointment Committees, Member of Curriculum Reform Working Parties.

 - (2015) Grammar, Rhetoric and Usage in English: Preposition Placement 1500-1900.
 Cambridge: Cambridge University Press.
 (Studies in English Language Series.)